Customer data policies

 - You may not upload information that is prohibited by law, including information about minors.
 Don't upload any data (1) that you know relates to individuals under the age of 13 or (2) that was collected from any site or app directed to children under the age of 13.

 - You may not upload transaction information related to the sensitive categories, described below.
 You may only use Google’s approved API or interface to upload customer information.

 - If you instruct Google to automatically generate Customer Match lists using the data you upload, you must also comply with Customer Match policies.

 Restrictions on sensitive categories

-Transactions related to sensitive categories can’t be used in Store sales (direct upload).
+Transactions related to sensitive categories can’t be used in for these products.